77686f7265/shinobu/README.md

 ## What can this bot do?

-Shinobu can do several things, she can play music, answer your questions, ban/kick people, assign roles to people etc...
+Shinobu can do several things, answer your questions, ban/kick people, assign roles to people etc...

 Here is a full list of what she does: